aaguy-hue/8-Bit/CONTRIBUTING.md

 You can get the dependencies automatically by going to the path of the project in your terminal, then running `python -m pip install -r requirements.txt`.

 If you have any suggestions on adding/removing a dependency, then please make an issue.

-Ideally, the bot should be as lightweight as possible, and if you want to suggest swapping out or removing a dependency for that, then I'm up for it.
-If you want to add one, please explain why the bot would benefit from the added dependency.
+Ideally, the bot should be as lightweight and efficient as possible.

 The bot depends on the following things:
  - [Python 3.6 or newer](https://www.python.org/downloads/) (programming language)
  - [discord.py](https://github.com/Rapptz/discord.py) (interface to Discord API)
- - [discord-components](https://gitlab.com/discord.py-components/discord.py-components) (library which allows for use of buttons and dropdowns, which will be in discord.py in a few months)
+ - [discord-components](https://gitlab.com/discord.py-components/discord.py-components) (library which extends discord.py to allow for use of buttons and dropdowns)
  - [Pillow](https://github.com/python-pillow/Pillow) (used to generate images)
  - [Flask](https://flask.palletsprojects.com/en/2.0.x/) (used as a web server for the images)